 As Bard and Ovate spiders make us aware of the amazing construction of their webs.
 They are fully functional, practical, and perfect in design.
 Spider webs serve as homes, food storage, egg incubators and are almost limitless in their functionality.
 When we take a good look at this diversity, we can also look at the web-like construct of our own lives.
 How do we get the most effective life?

-The spiral of the web, converging at a central point, is something to be meditated upon.
+Converging at a central point the web of a spider is something to be considered.
 Are you moving toward a central goal or are you scattered and going in multiple directions?
-Is everything staying focused?
-Are you becoming too involved and/or self-absorbed?
+Are you becoming too involved or self-absorbed?
 Are you focusing on others accomplishments and not on your own?

 Finally as Bard and Ovate the spider is the keeper of knowledge and of the primordial alphabet.
 The Spider can teach how to use the written language with power and creativity so that our words weave a web of meaning and insight around those who read them.